jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 • Accepts up to two input clocks and up to seven output clocks per clock network

-• Automatically chooses correct clocking primitive for a selected device
+• Automatically chooses the correct clocking primitive for a selected device

 • Automatically configures clocking primitive based on user-selected clocking features